 2.3 Infection dynamics.
 The incubation period for the directly-transmitted pathogen was assumed to follow a gamma distribution with a mean of 6.37 (SD: 4.09), FInc [9].
 For the purposes of our model, we assumed that all transmission occurred during the post-disease onset, pre-hospitalization period with a mean duration of 4.85 days (SD: 3.49), also gamma-distributed, FInf [9].

-For the vector-borne model, we used long-normal distributions based on work by Nishiura and Halstead {Nishiura 2007}[10].
+For the vector-borne model, we used log-normal distributions based on work by Nishiura and Halstead [10].
 These were fitted for the intrinsic incubation period (mean: 6, SD: 1.5), and estimated based on figures for the extrinsic incubation period (mean: 11.7, SD: 0.21) and the infectious period (mean: 3.5, SD: 0.5).

 The number of sub-compartments, τX, for each distribution, X, was determined by ensuring that the cumulative probability of having progressed, FX(τ), by the last compartment would be greater than 99%.
 For the directly-transmitted model, τInc = 20 and τInf = 20.
 For the vector-borne model, τEIP = 15, τIIP = 15, and τIP = 10.